 For this reason, we advise people not to talk to the other driver’s insurance company until they’ve spoken with a lawyer.
 File a claim online and then speak with a lawyer, or let your attorney file the claim for you.

 Often an insurance adjuster will call you up and act very friendly.
 They may say that they’re eager to get your claim approved and just need to ask you a few questions.
 The next thing you know, they’ve misinterpreted something you said and you’re getting a letter stating your claim is denied because you contributed to the accident.
 This can be frustrating, but calling and arguing with the insurer yourself is not a good idea.
 Instead, take the letter to your East Point personal injury lawyer.
-They will know the best way to negotiate with the insurance company to get the damages you deserve.
+They will know the most effective strategies to negotiate with the insurance company and help you secure the compensation you deserve.
 If the company won’t give in, your attorney can take them to court and present evidence that the crash was not your fault.

 Step 1 of 7